Social media is a great, free way to network with your academic community

 Tweets can be tagged with location.

-You can also tag people and accounts in tweets using the @ symbol, or in photos.
+You can also tag, mention an account, in tweets using the @ symbol, or in photos.

 And you can use hashtags to mark the content of your tweet, or share it with a specific audience.